limbernie/limbernie.github.io/_posts/2019-11-19-pseudo-reversing-challenge.md

 ## Introduction

-The challenge is located at https://www.hackthebox.eu/home/challenges/download/18.
+The challenge is located [here](https://www.hackthebox.eu/home/challenges/download/18).
 It\'s a password-protected archive file.

 ## Analysis